Aznoryusof/data-science-interviews/theory.md

 Here are some common regression models

 - *Linear Regression* establishes a linear relationship between target and predictor (s).
 It predicts a numeric value and has a shape of a straight line.
 - *Polynomial Regression* has a regression equation with the power of independent variable more than 1.
 It is a curve that fits into the data points.
+Aznor: Can also be considered to be linear.
+Linear means linear to the parameters.
 - *Ridge Regression* helps when predictors are highly correlated (multicollinearity problem).
 It penalizes the squares of regression coefficients but doesn’t allow the coefficients to reach zeros (uses L2 regularization).
 - *Lasso Regression* penalizes the absolute values of regression coefficients and allows some of the coefficients to reach absolute zero (thereby allowing feature selection).

+Aznor: Regression is used when the target is a numerical value.

 <br/>